jg-digital-media/jgdm_wordpress_starter/readme.md

 + Each WordPress theme requires at least an **index.php**, a **functions.php**, a **style.css** and a **screenshot.png**.

-+ Each WordPress plugin requires its own directory and php file of the same name and should be included in the ```wp-content/plugins``` directory of a WordPress installation.
++ Each WordPress plugin requires its own directory, php file of the same name and should be included in the ```wp-content/plugins``` directory of a WordPress installation.

 + You will need a local server via localhost or a public web host in order to store your WordPress website.